KrisTheDeveloper/TV-Script-Generator/README.md

 # TV-Script-Generator

 Implemented an RNN that is fed Seinfield scripts from all the seasons.
+Which then tokenizes all the words.
 Creates a new custom script from Tokenized Dictionary.